jayendra1107/data-structure-and-algorithms/README.md

 🌟 Star it | 🍴Fork it | 🤝 Contribute to it!

-<b> Note: I tried to provide the brute force and optimize soluton for each question.
-If you feel to optimized any solution futher or give some suggestion, Pull requests are always welcome.</b>
+<b> Note:- If you feel to optimized any solution futher or give some suggestion, Pull requests are always welcome.</b>

 <b> Sorry, all topics aren't covered yet, I am working on it.
 I will try to update everything as soon as possible. </b>